Implementing a Risk and Control Self-Assessment (RCSA) Framework: Best Practices & Case Study

 to enable a more proactive risk mitigation, helping reduce exposure to potential threats and ensuring long-term operational resilience; and

-to meet regulatory expectations and control the risk they face.
+to meet regulatory expectations and control the risks they face

 Case Study: Banking RCSA Transformation

 Risk and Control Self-Assessment is crucial in the regulated world of financial services.
-It's not just about compliance; it's a key part of strategic governance.
-This case study highlights how a leading multinational financial services firm, "The Firm," transformed its risk and control self-assessment RCSA framework.
-Facing various business key hazards and risks, the firm's board and executive team launched a comprehensive RCSA transformation initiative.
+RCSA supports compliance requirements and plays a key role in strategic governance.
+This case study highlights how a leading multinational financial services firm, “The Firm,” transformed its RCSA framework.
+Facing significant risks across multiple business areas, the firm’s board and executive team launched a comprehensive transformation initiative.

 Background

-Operating globally with a wide range of services, the firm faced an evolving risk landscape.
-Their existing RCSA framework and broader Risk Assessment Framework, characterised by fragmented functions and manual processes, failed to provide comprehensive risk insights and governance.
-Practically, management could not identified the key risks associated with critical processes.
-Recognising these limitations and responding to regulatory demands, the firm committed to a thorough overhaul of its RCSA and risk assessment framework.
+Operating globally with a wide range of services, this large universal banking firm faced an evolving risk landscape.
+Its existing RCSA framework and broader Risk Assessment Framework, characterised by fragmented functions and manual processes, failed to provide comprehensive risk insights and governance.
+In practice, management could not identify the key risks associated with critical processes.
+Recognising these limitations and responding to regulatory expectations, the firm committed to a thorough overhaul of its RCSA and risk assessment framework.

 Challenges Faced